 Allergy Testing & Treatments Offered by Naturopathic Doctors:

-At Juniper Family Health, our naturopaths offer scratch testing and blood testing for common environmental allergies.
+At Juniper Family Health, our naturopaths offer skin prick testing and blood testing for common environmental allergies.
 Skin prick testing is usually the method of choice because it is a quick and easy test that can be done in-office.
 A small amount of allergen solution is placed on the forearm, and the skin is gently pricked with a sterile needle in this area.
 If you are reactive to the allergen the skin will redden and swell, and a small hive will form.
 In cases of chronic inflammatory skin disease (where a clear patch of skin cannot be found), or in people who are prone to severe anaphylaxis, a blood test is the preferred method.

 Once your allergies are identified, our naturopathic doctors will offer a customized natural treatment plan tailored specifically for you.
 Common treatments for allergies include dietary interventions, vitamin therapy, herbal medicine, and sublingual immunotherapy.

 What is Sublingual Immunotherapy?